-- 1. Section 2 of the DRD only needs to be completed if the parties are seeking an order for Extended Disclosure involving a search-based Disclosure

-Model (i.e. Models C, D and/or E).
-This is because Models A and B do not require mandatory searches to be undertaken. - 1.2.
+- 1. Section 2 of the DRD only needs to be completed if the parties are seeking an order for Extended Disclosure involving a search-based Disclosure Model (i.e. Models C, D and/or E).
+This is because Models A and B do not require mandatory searches to be undertaken. - 2.
 In cases where a search-based Disclosure Model (Models C, D or E) is proposed by the parties, the purpose of Section 2 of the DRD is to provide the court with information about the data held by each party, including: - (1) where and how the data is held; - (2) how the parties propose to process and search the data where a search-based Disclosure Model (Models C, D and E) is sought in relation to particular Issues for Disclosure); and - (3) whether there are any points that the parties have not been able to agree through discussions and which they therefore need the court to determine at the case management conference. - 3.
-Section 2 of the DRD should also be used to identify data that can be excluded from the review process, for example, particular custodians, data ranges and back up data to ensure that the data pool is it is reasonable and proportionate, having particular regard to the factors in section 6.4 of the Practice Direction. - 2.4.
+Section 2 of the DRD should also be used to identify data that can be excluded from the review process, for example, particular custodians, data ranges and back up data to ensure that the data pool is it is reasonable and proportionate, having particular regard to the factors in section 6.4 of the Practice Direction. - 4.
 In cases where no documents are held by a party, that party may confirm this in writing rather than complete Section 2 of the DRD. - 5.
-In Section 2 of the DRD, the parties should seek to provide information about how they intend to approach disclosure so that the court is then in a position to decide what, if any, orders for Extended Disclosure should be made. - 3.6.
+In Section 2 of the DRD, the parties should seek to provide information about how they intend to approach disclosure so that the court is then in a position to decide what, if any, orders for Extended Disclosure should be made. - 6.
 The parties should include in Section 2 any information that will assist the court in determining the appropriate scope of disclosure for each Issue for Disclosure.
 The information listed in Section 2 should be treated as a guide and not an exclusive list of the information that should be provided.
 The DRD may be adapted to meet the needs of the particular case and the parties are not required to answer all of the questions.
-In particular: - (1) In cases where the disclosure exercise is likely to be complex and substantial with multiple sources of data, it may not be necessary to raise additional questions and to provide other information.
-Conversely, it may not in fact be possible to answer all of the questions in Section 2 of the DRD questionnaire in advance of the case management conference.
-However, the parties should nevertheless seek to provide information about how they intend to approach disclosure so that the court is then in a position to decide what, if any, orders for Extended Disclosure should be made because that information may not yet be available.
+In particular: - In cases where the disclosure exercise is likely to be complex and substantial with multiple sources of data, it may be necessary to raise additional questions and to provide other information.
+Conversely, it may not in fact be possible to answer all of the questions in Section 2 of the DRD questionnaire in advance of the case management conference because that information may not yet be available.